Meet our partners

 Do hereby declare:

-1. World Liver Health Day will help to increase awareness on this major global public health issue and shine a light on the urgently missing, and needed, political will to address challenges and barriers to prevention, detection, and treatment.
+- World Liver Day will help to increase awareness on this major global public health issue and shine a light on the urgently missing, and needed, political will to address challenges and barriers to prevention, detection, and treatment.

-2. World Liver Health Day will contribute to an increased awareness of the importance of early detection and screening while prioritising the inclusion of liver cancer screening in national cancer screening policies.
+- World Liver Day will contribute to an increased awareness of the importance of early detection and screening while prioritising the inclusion of liver cancer screening in national cancer screening policies.

-3. World Liver Health Day will have a crucial role in disseminating scientific public health information relevant to civil society, patients, and policymakers.
+- World Liver Day will have a crucial role in disseminating scientific public health information relevant to civil society, patients, and policymakers.

-4. World Liver Health Day will increase prevention education and foster a better understanding of liver health and the value of implementing evidence-based alcohol and sugary, salty, and fatty food control policies.
+- World Liver Day will increase prevention education and foster a better understanding of liver health and the value of implementing evidence-based alcohol and sugary, fatty, ultra-processed food and drinks control policies.

-5. World Liver Health Day will bridge the gap between population health needs and policy makers’ actions and priorities allowing a move towards a more aware and healthier world
+- World Liver Day will bridge the gap between population health needs and policy makers’ actions and priorities allowing a move towards a more aware and healthier world.